Finite Population Identification and Design-Based Sensitivity Analysis

 \subsection{Interpreting $\Theta_I(K(\alpha))$}

 Our main recommendation is that researchers report the set $\Theta_I(K(\alpha))$ as a function of $1-\alpha$, as in figure \ref{fig:GneezyDesignBased2}.
-This set can then be interpreted using any of three different interpretations.
-First, it can be interpreted as the finite population identified set for ATE under a sequence of deterministic assumptions on the magnitude of ex post imbalance.
+This set can then be interpreted three different ways.
+The first interpretation is non-probabilistic while the second two are probabilistic.

-Second, it has a robust Bayesian interpretation.
-Specifically, given randomization (\ref{assump:uniformRandomization}), and for given prior beliefs about the potential outcomes, there is an implied prior distribution over the ex post difference in average potential outcomes between the treatment and control groups, $K^\text{true}(x)$ (defined in eq.\ \eqref{eq:Ktrue}).
-However, it is unclear which prior on the potential outcomes to use.
-It turns out that $\underline{p}$ is a ``worst case'' or ``robust'' prior on $K^\text{true,max} \coloneqq \max \{ K^\text{true}(1), \allowbreak K^\text{true}(0) \}$, in the sense that it results in the most conservative conclusions about ATE relative to any other prior consistent with our baseline assumptions about the potential outcomes.
-We establish this in appendix \ref{sec:moreBayesian}, alongside additional discussion of the Bayesian interpretation.
-In particular, we verify that $\underline{p}$ is a valid cdf on $\R_+$, and therefore a valid prior on $K^\text{true,max}$:
+First, $\Theta_I(K(\alpha))$ can be interpreted as the finite population identified set for ATE under different deterministic assumptions about the true, but unknown, magnitude of ex post imbalance, $K^\text{true,max} \coloneqq \max \{ K^\text{true}(1), \allowbreak K^\text{true}(0) \}$ (recall that $K^\text{true}(x)$ is defined in eq.\ \eqref{eq:Ktrue}); namely, under the assumption that $K^\text{true,max}$ is at most $K(\alpha)$.
+This follows immediately from the identification analysis of section \ref{sec:finitePopIdent}.
+However, since researchers may not know how large $K^\text{true,max}$ is likely to be, our second and third interpretations view $[0, K(\alpha)]$ as an uncertainty interval for $K^\text{true,max}$, using either a robust Bayesian or uniform frequentist interpretation.
+Using our identification analysis in section \ref{sec:finitePopIdent}, these uncertainty intervals over $K^\text{true,max}$ then translate into uncertainty intervals over ATE, yielding $\Theta_I(K(\alpha))$, as we discuss next.

+Second, viewed as a function of $\alpha$, $\Theta_I(K(\alpha))$ can be interpreted as a robust empirical Bayesian $1-\alpha$ credible set for ATE.
+To see this, consider the classical, ``fully'' Bayesian approach (e.g., \citealt{Rubin1978} or section 8.4 of \citealt{ImbensRubin2015}).
+This approach starts with a prior on the entire matrix $(\Y(1),\Y(0))$.
+The random assignment of treatment assumption \ref{assump:uniformRandomization} then implies corresponding beliefs over the magnitude of imbalance between the treatment and control groups.
+This is sufficient to obtain a distribution over $K^\text{true,max}$.
+Knowing that distribution alone would allow us construct a Bayesian credible set for ATE, by using our identified sets $\Theta_I(K)$ from theorem \ref{thm:KapproxiBalanceATEset} and treating $K$ as the uncertain quantity.

+However, as usual with Bayesian analyses, it is unclear what specific prior over $(\Y(1),\Y(0))$ should be used.
+To address this, we first show that $\underline{p}$ is a valid cdf on $\R_+$:

 \begin{proposition} Suppose \ref{assump:boundedSupport1} and \ref{assump:uniformRandomization} hold.
 Then for any realization $\X$, $\underline{p}$ is monotonic, $\underline{p}$ is right continuous, $\lim_{K \rightarrow 0} \; \underline{p}(K) = 0$, and $\lim_{K \rightarrow \infty} \; \underline{p}(K) = 1$. \end{proposition}